Just who is this Paul Magnanti fella?

 In addition to hiking, I’ve have become passionate about ski touring as well.
 When I can’t hike, I’ll tour on skis!
 Winter is not a reason to stay indoors, it is a reason to pull out a different set of toys.
 Gliding along on fresh snow, the sun shining on my face and skiing off into the distant vista is about as close to heaven as you can get in winter.
 And much to my chargrin, since the spring of 2010, I’ve started to dabble in alpine climbing.
 Hiker trash is going vertical!

-In addition to my personal outdoor activities, I co-host a popular podcast called The Trail Show (we discuss beer, trails and nonsense), work with Andrew Skurka Adventures LLC as a guide and represent Gossamer Gear in their Trail Ambassador program.
+In addition to my personal outdoor activities, I co-host a popular podcast called The Trail Show (we discuss beer, trails and nonsense) and work with Andrew Skurka Adventures LLC as a guide.
 Additionally, I am a regular contributor to Trail Groove Magazine and a volunteer board member for the Continental Divide Trail Coalition.

 When not playing outdoors, talking or writing about it, I work as a computer geek to pay the bills.
 I could tell you all about the exciting world of bit and bytes, but I am guessing most readers of an outdoor blog aren’t too interested in mobile device management, SQL statements and subnet masking. 😉